-- Your breastmilk is the only food designed for your baby.
+- food designed for your baby.
 It contains everything your baby needs for around the first six months of life.
 After that, giving your baby breastmilk along with solid food will help them continue to grow and develop.
-The World Health Organization recommends breastfeeding for two years or longer. - Preastfeeding protects your baby from various infections and diseases.
+The World Health Organization recommends breastfeeding for two years or longer. - Breastfeeding protects your baby from various infections and diseases.
 It also offers health benefits for mums.
 Every day makes a difference to your baby, as the longer you breastfeed, the longer the protection lasts.
 Formula milk cannot provide your baby with the same ingredients or give the same protection.